chizzletaz/BakeAndBinge/Testing.md

 Testing:
 1. Go to the shop page by clicking the shop link in the navbar.
-2. Click on th three dots icon in one of the shop products.
+2. Click on the three dots icon in one of the shop products.
 3. Confirm that a text with more information about the product is shown.
     Result:
     On smaller screen sizes (< 326px ), the text doesn't scroll all the way up and is cut off.
     Fix:
     Due to the fact that I used 'medium' attribute on the cards, the max height is 400px.
     Change the height to 450px.
     Result:
     All the information text is shown.
 4. Click on the cross icon.
 5. Confirm that the text disappears and the image of the product is shown.